Migration from PostgreSQL database to Microsoft SQL Server

 Refer to Appendix A for configuring prerequisites 1, 2, and 3.
 Refer Appendix B for configuring prerequisite 4.

-Migrating from PostgreSQL to MS SQL
+Migrating from PostgreSQL to Microsoft SQL

 1. Backing up the Exchange Reporter Plus database

-2. Migrating PostgreSQL data to MS SQL
+2. Migrating PostgreSQL data to Microsoft SQL

 Step 1: Backing up the Exchange Reporter Plus database